urban-sustainability-lab-zurich/stance-llm/README.md

 # stance-llm
-Classify stances of entities related to a statement in text using large language models
+Classify stances of entities related to a statement in text using large language models through guidance-llm